frestmybest/forests-spanish-conversation-ai/README.md

 An English-language website where you practice **spoken Spanish** with a real-time AI.
 The interface is in English; the conversation is entirely in Spanish.

-No terminal needed.
-Everything below is free.
-About 20 minutes.
+No download needed.
+Everything is free.
+Have fun.